What size solar system do I need?

 My home will not use the power generated from a 6.6kW system.
 So why wouldn’t I just keep the extra 2 grand in my pocket.

 When the feed-in tariff was as low as 6 cents, there wasn’t much incentive to feed power back to the grid.
 But with feed-in tariffs now between 10 and 14 cents (and likely to rise as power prices rise) feeding power back to the grid makes more sense.
-Especially when you only spend an additional $2000 for more than doubling the size of your system.
+Especially when you only spend an additional $2000 for more than twice the size solar system.
 The figures look something like this:

 - The additional 3.3kW of solar produces about 5000kWh a year